Jerry O'Sullivan (hurler): Playing career

 O'Sullivan first made an impression as a schoolboy hurler at the North Monastery and in the local street leagues, before joining the Glen Rovers club.
 He made his first appearance for the club's senior team in 1958 and was a mainstay of the team until 1979, during which time he won two All-Ireland Club Championship titles.
 He also won two Cork SFC titles with sister club St. Nicholas'.
 O'Sullivan first appeared on the inter-county scene as a reserve with the Cork minor hurling team in 1958, the same year he won an All-Ireland JHC title.
 He is also a dual provincial junior championship winners.
 O'Sullivan made his senior team debut against Waterford during the 1959–60 National League.
 He was on and off the team at various times over much of the following decade and was at centre-forward when Cork beat Kilkenny in the 1966 All-Ireland hurling final.
 O'Sullivan also played with the Cork senior football team and was a reserve for the 1967 All-Ireland football final defeat by Meath.

 Coaching career

 O'Sullivan became involved in coaching as his playing days with the Glen Rovers senior team were drawing to an end.
-He trained the club's senior team to the Cork U21 Championship title in 1984.
+He trained the club's under-21 team to the Cork U21 HC title in 1984.